 Materials for Grants

 Text describing the research cyberinfrastructure at the University of Louisville suitable for immediate inclusion into proposals are offered in general and detailed versions, below.
 The general version follows in the next paragraph while the detailed version is available in Microsoft Word and PDF formats.
 A diagram of the cluster is also available for use as a figure or in talks.
-If letters of support are required, please contact us to request one.
+If letters of support are required, please to request one.

 A general overview of the UofL research cyberinfrastructure follows:

 The University of Louisville’s central research-computing infrastructure became available in spring 2009 and was upgraded in spring 2011.
 This infrastructure includes multiple systems serving the research needs of the entire university, including a general-purpose high-performance distributed-memory computation cluster, a high-memory SMP system, an informatics data management system, a visualization server, and several general-purpose web and software servers.